What are Micro-CT Scanners?

 Industrial micro-CT scanners are instrumental in quality inspection, materials evaluation, and reverse engineering in industrial settings.
 Unlike medical CT scanners, industrial CT scanners do not pose radiation exposure risks to operators.
 These scanners typically feature fixed X-ray tubes and detectors, with the product on a rotatable stage to facilitate imaging.

-Industrial micro-CT does not expose you to radiation, so it can take images at high doses.
+Industrial micro-CT does not expose you to radiation so that it can take images at high doses.
 Matsusada Precision's X-ray CT scanning system is tailored for industrial applications, offering several high-voltage power supplies designed for X-ray tubes used in industrial CT inspection systems.

 Medical CT scanners